mindstorm38/mc173/README.md

 entities.

 ## Server
-The server crate is available at [mc173-server/](/mc173-server/) an implementation of the *Notchian* server protocol, it is built on top of the logic crate and has threaded networking, it also defines protocol structures.
+The server crate is available at [mc173-server/](/mc173-server/), it's an implementation of the *Notchian* server protocol, it is built on top of the logic crate and has threaded networking, it also defines protocol structures.

 ## Roadmap